Le Touquet: Rail

-The BP line had many problems during its existence: during WWI, the French Army commandeered the railway line and ordered its disassembly for military needs; when reassembled, the line suffered heavy losses as it was only used seasonally and it did not connect to other railways.
+The BP line, isolated from the rest of the network, had many problems during its existence: during WWI, the French Army commandeered the railway line and ordered its disassembly for military needs; when reassembled, the line was only used seasonally and was losing money.
 In the mid-1920s, rival companies launched bus connections to Merlimont and Stella-Plage, sealing its fate.
 The line was closed in September 1927, and in 1929 disappeared from official registers.
 The tram lines closed in 1925.
 EP, on the other hand, was doing fairly well.
 At the beginning, the tram made 12 to 18 daily connections between Étaples and Le Touquet, but by the 1920s there were up to 32 services, which at times allowed a once-per-half-an-hour train schedule.
-As World War II was approaching, the tram connection was gradually being replaced by buses during off-peak hours, but it was the German invasion of France that finished the railway, as repairing the damages the assault brought was not economically viable.
-In the post-war years, the SNCF built a spur line to the airport to allow passengers travelling from London to Paris a seamless change from an airplane to the train using the Silver Arrow route, but that line was abandoned when the connection was no longer economically viable.
+As World War II was approaching, the tram connection was gradually being replaced by buses during off-peak hours, but it was the German invasion of France that finished the railway, as repairing the damages the war brought was not economically viable.
+In the post-war years, the SNCF built a spur line to the airport to allow passengers travelling from London to Paris a seamless change from an airplane to the train using the Silver Arrow route, but that line was abandoned in 1980 when the connection was no longer profitable.

 There are no longer any railway lines within the boundaries of Le Touquet; the closest station is in Étaples.
 It is mostly served by regional trains to Calais, Amiens and Arras (TER Hauts-de-France), but there are some TGV connections to Paris via Calais-Fréthun and Lille-Europe.